chango/inferno/doc/counting.rst

 The first step is to place this file in
 `Disco's Distributed Filesystem <http://discoproject.org/doc/howto/ddfs.html>`_ (DDFS).
 Once placed in DDFS, this file is referred to by Disco as a **blob**.
-DDFS is a tag-based filesystem: Instead of organizing files into directories, you **tag** a collection of blobs with a **tag_name** for lookup later.
+DDFS is a tag-based filesystem.
+Instead of organizing files into directories, you **tag** a collection of blobs with a **tag_name** for lookup later.

 I this case, we'll be tagging our data file as **example:chunk:users**.